 6. AFTER THE RACE

-Your results will be available on the A.S.O.
-Challenges website from the afternoon of Sunday 4th April.
+Your results will be available on the time to website from the afternoon of Sunday 4th April.
 You can download a certificate on the same site and find photos and videos of the race.
 All you'll need to do is share them on your social networks to show what you were doing while everyone else was lazing in bed!

 Of course!
 We don't want to put you under any pressure (promise!), but it has to be said that we want you to run a good time (a little bit of pressure never did any harm)!